Baked Apple French Toast

 - 2 tablespoons corn syrup

-- Arrange 10 slices of bread in a greased 13-in. x 9-in. baking dish.
+- Arrange 10 slices of bread in a greased 13x9-in. baking dish.
 Spread with pie filling; top with remaining bread.
 In a large bowl, whisk the eggs, milk, vanilla, cinnamon and nutmeg.
 Pour over bread.
 Cover and refrigerate overnight.

 - Remove from the refrigerator 30 minutes before baking.
 Meanwhile, place brown sugar in a small bowl.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in pecans and corn syrup.
 Sprinkle over French toast.

-- Bake, uncovered, at 350° for 35-40 minutes or until a knife inserted near the center comes out clean.
-Yield: 10 servings.
+- Bake, uncovered, at 350° for 35-40 minutes or until a knife inserted in the center comes out clean.

 This is one of our family's absolutely favorite breakfast/brunch recipes.
 In fact, I teach it to a church cooking class for young ladies every year and always double the recipe because it is so popular.
 I use about 1-1/2 cans of pie filling per batch and I, too, don't think it needs any additional topping.
 Great to have made ahead and just pop in the oven for Christmas or Easter morning or when entertaining overnight guests.